kegsmr/sc4mp-server/README.md

 ## Save
 Pushes a save to the server.
-(TODO: implement)

 #### Request
 ```